Instead of changing what you write, give Google a structured-data layer to read.

-We connect your entire archive to Google’s Knowledge Graph—surfacing your site in Top Stories, Google Discover, and Google News without changing a word of your content.
+This simple topic mapping has helped our customers earn more organic traffic and more placements in Top Stories, Google Discover, and Google News without changing a word of their content.

 Illinois Policy article: A Bears deal shouldn't leave property taxpayers on the sidelines